The Modern House

-TDO architecture has renovated the new London headquarters of The Modern House, the design sector’s preferred estate agency, renowned for selling Britain’s best design-led living spaces.
+TDO architecture renovated the London headquarters of The Modern House, the design sector’s preferred estate agency, renowned for selling Britain’s best design-led living spaces.

 The 2,500 sq ft office facilitates the growth of The Modern House staff to a team of more than 20, and functions as a flexible events space for the company's expanding cultural programme.